seththoenen/seththoenen.github.io/cloud-inspec/01-getting-started-azure.md

 3. The field labeled `Directory ID` is your `TENANT_ID`.

-Once you've gathered all of your credenaial information and created the necessary API, populate your credentials file.
+Once you've gathered all of your credential information and created the necessary API, populate your credentials file.
 It should look something like this.

 ```
 [12345678-90ab-cdef-1234-567890abcdef]